wx273/WxSat-Linux-Code/README.md

 Hardware - Software Defined Radio (SDR), suitable antenna (I use a homemade QFH), laptop or desktop with suitable Linux distro.

+My home site which uses this code is here -> http://cog2.com:81/sat